Enterochromaffin cell

 Enterochromaffin (EC) cells (also known as Kulchitsky cells) are a type of enteroendocrine cell, and neuroendocrine cell.
 They reside alongside the epithelium lining the lumen of the digestive tract and play a crucial role in gastrointestinal regulation, particularly intestinal motility and secretion.
 They were discovered by Nikolai Kulchitsky.

 EC cells modulate neuron signalling in the enteric nervous system (ENS) via the secretion of the neurotransmitter serotonin and other peptides.
 As enteric afferent and efferent nerves do not protrude into the intestinal lumen, EC cells act as a form of sensory transduction.
+However, recent research has shown the direct vagal connection to a specialized entero-endocrine cell, the neuropod cell.
+ECs known as neuropod cells rapidly relay signals from gut to brain via a direct communication with vagal and primary sensory neurons.
 Serotonin in the ENS acts in synergy with other digestive hormones to regulate sensory and motor gastrointestinal reflexes.
 EC cells respond to both chemical and neurological stimuli.
 They are also reactive to mechanosensation, which is the case in the peristaltic reflex of the gut, and can be stimulated by a bolus moving through the bowel.
 Upon activation, EC cells release serotonin to act upon serotonin receptors on ENS neurons.
 Dependent on concentration, serotonin can then modulate peristaltic contraction and secretion through activation of smooth muscle and glands, respectively.

 Pulmonary neuroendocrine cells in the respiratory tract are known as bronchial Kulchitsky cells.

 Structure

 EC cells are small polygonal cells located in the crypts between intestinal villi.
 They are discriminated from other cells of the gastrointestinal epithelial crypts by the presence of basally located granulations that contain serotonin and other peptides.
 Ultrastructurally, these granules are reported to vary in size and shape and are considered pleomorphic.

-Most EC cells communicate with the lumen of intestinal crypts through apical microvilli (protrusions) and are referred to as “open”.
-A proportion of EC cells do not protrude into the crypt lumen and are subsequently referred to as ‘closed’.
+Most EC cells communicate with the lumen of intestinal crypts through apical microvilli (protrusions) and are referred to as "open".
+A proportion of EC cells do not protrude into the crypt lumen and are subsequently referred to as 'closed'.
 EC cells typically extend down to the basal lamina with cytoplasmic extensions known to pass through the connective tissue and neighbouring glands.
 Tissue beneath EC cells typically contains abundant fenestrated capillaries, lymph vessels and small unmyelinated nerve fibres.
 Secreted serotonin can either be taken up into residing vessels (transported in the blood by platelets) or act on nerve synaptic terminals.